 The government is rigorously trying to manipulate the housing market in an attempt to reach their targets of increasing housing availability in UK.
-This has led to coordinated attacks on second homes via restricted lending, Stamp Duty Land Tax escalation, and tax relief constraints.
+As a result, there were coordinated attacks on second homes via restricted lending, Stamp Duty Land Tax escalation, and tax relief constraints.
 Starting from April 2015 non-UK tax residents are held liable to pay capital gains tax on property located in UK.

 The gains can be calculated either by time allotment of the gains over the entire ownership period or by valuation reference in April 2015.
 At this stage the tax rate is 18% for most taxpayers and 28% for higher rate taxpayers.
 The UK personal allowance is also accessible.

 The returns have to be made and tax is payable at the end of the month which follows the completion month.
-A law coming in power from 2018 a payment on account will have to be made 30 days from the date of sale.
+Also, a law coming in power from 2018 a payment on account will have to be made 30 days from the date of sale.